 - a minimum of two key progression milestones (one being the project end)

-- project’s starting point and approaches proposed to deliver the planned objectives
+- the project’s starting point and approaches proposed to deliver the planned objectives

-- the resourcing necessary to deliver the proposed work
+- the resourcing and time necessary to deliver the proposed work, and justification that these will be sufficient

 - research office

-- translational research office, your technology transfer office or both (include key contact and their positions)
+- translational research office, your technology transfer office or both (include key contacts and their positions)

 To support your project plan, you must also embed a Gantt chart in the text box that includes: